Skip to content

 DemandCast

-Countries and subdivisions for which retrieval scripts of electricity demand data are available Countries and subdivisions for which retrieval scripts of electricity demand data are available
+Countries and subdivisions for which retrieval modules of electricity demand data are available Countries and subdivisions for which retrieval modules of electricity demand data are available

-Find the code that we used to retrieve the data in their respective files inside the ETL folder.
+Find the code that we used to retrieve the data in their respective files inside the ETL/retrievals folder.

 Getting started